 LeFun was founded in 2010 with a focus on providing the most up to date wearables worldwide.
 Their goal is to provide the latest in quality electronic products with a low price.
 They believe that when designers and engineers come together they can create functional products that can provide the quality and functionality LeFun envisions.

-The comparison chart shown below presents the overall scores for the video monitors we tested.
+Down below, the comparison chart presents the video monitors we tested ranked according to the overall scores.
 The LeFun C2 720P Wi-Fi (shown in blue) earned a 3rd place rank, and is the lowest scoring Wi-Fi monitor in the review.
 However, it did score better than all of the dedicated options.
 Its overall rank, and budget friendly price helped secure it a Best Value award for Wi-Fi monitors.

 The subsections below will detail our test results point-by-point and offer more information on how the LeFun performed in each metric.
 Test scores for each metric are combined to generate the monitors overall score and rank.